I read books from nearly every single genre, and I know I’m not alone — book lovers love books, all kinds of books.

 Breaking out is really hard to do, and the kings of genre fiction have worked for years to steadily build an audience (and a brand) within the same genre.
 Heck, even writing a novel within a genre that’s saleable usually takes several attempts.

 Did I mention it’s hard?
 It’s hard.
 So you make it even harder for yourself when you splinter your time, attention, learning curve, and, eventually, your audience by jumping around to different genres.

 But.
 Genre hopping can be done, and done well.
 And here’s the best method: first you become hugely successful.

 Take John Grisham.
 He wrote legal thrillers that became some of the most successful and popular books of our time.
-However, his most recent book has nothing to do with the courtroom — it’s about a football team (the American kind) in Italy and it’s called PLAYING FOR PIZZA, and oh yes, it’s a massive bestseller.
-Why is he able to do this?
+Then he went and wrote about a football team (the American kind) in Italy and it’s called Playing for Pizza, and oh yes, it became a massive bestseller.
+Why was he able to do this?
 BECAUSE HE IS JOHN GRISHAM.

 Unless someone could type in one of those TM symbols after your name without anyone blinking or thinking it’s strange, chances are you probably aren’t there yet.

 I know there are exceptions, people who are successfully able to juggle multiple genres, whether it’s by using pen names or just following their own drummer.